Generating Near-Bipartite Bricks: Near-Bipartite Graphs

-Recall that a \nbrick\ is a matching covered graph whose tight cut decomposition yields exactly one brick.
-It follows immediately from Proposition~\ref{prop:tight-cut-nbmcg} that an $R$-graph~$G$ is a \nbrick, and its unique brick, say~$J$, is also \nb\ with removable doubleton~$R$.
-(In fact, $J$ inherits all of the removable doubletons of~$G$.)
+In other words, a \nb\ graph~$G$ is a \nbrick, and its unique brick, say~$J$, inherits its removable doubletons.
 The {\it rank} of~$G$, denoted ${\sf rank}(G)$, is the order of the unique brick of~$G$.
 That is, ${\sf rank}(G) := |V(J)|$.

 Proposition~\ref{prop:tight-cut-nbmcg} shows that every tight cut of a \nb\ graph is a barrier cut.
 Now, let $S$ denote a nontrivial barrier of an $R$-graph~$G$, and adjust notation so that $S \subset B$.
 It may be inferred from Proposition~\ref{prop:tight-cut-nbmcg} that $G-S$ has precisely $|S|-1$ isolated vertices each of which is a member of~$A$, and it has precisely one nontrivial odd component~$K$ which yields a nontrivial tight cut of~$G$, namely~$\partial(V(K))$.
 Thus there is a bijective correspondence between the nontrivial barriers of~$G$ and its nontrivial tight cuts.